 However, as Freddie has already shown an interest in going to university.
-He will be following the curriculum and taking GCSE’s and I will find test SATS papers that we will do.
+He will be following the national curriculum and taking GCSE’s and I will find test SATS papers that we will do.

 How have I changed my home to make it more suitable for homeschooling?

-I work from home as a full time blogger, so I have just adapted my office to make space for Freddie.
+I work from home as a full-time blogger, so I have just adapted my office to make space for Freddie.
 I have a desk, and Freddie now has his own desk behind me.

-On the walls we have a massive map of the world, which shows population, flags and currency for each country.
+On the walls, we have a massive map of the world, which shows population, flags and currency for each country.

 We have added cork tiles to the wall for when we do a topic.
 This months topic is Mauritius as we are going there in three weeks time.
 There are also motivational posters on the wall.

-Update – 4 months in to UK home education
+Update – 4 months into UK home education

 So we have been homeschooling now for over 4 months.
 Don’t get me wrong, it is really hard work!
 I am with Freddie 24 hours a day.
-Apart from when he goes to rugby training his dad will take him so we can both have a break!
+Apart from when he goes to rugby training, his dad will take him so we can both have a break!
 It is great though, we are very structured and tend to follow the 9 – 3 traditional school day.
 Freddie has come on so much both academically and socially since we have decided to homeschool.
 It honestly is the best thing we could have done.

 We have not decided if he will go back to school at 11, but as we have a few more years left to decide we will make that decision then.

-What others Think about UK Home Education:
+What others Think about Home Education:

 Luschka at Diary of a First Child “My girls have never been to school because I couldn’t accept the school starting age.
 Even if they do go to school in the future I will never regret the freedom to play their childhood has given them.”

-Georgina at Gee Gardner “I started home educating my now 8 year old again last year after she was failed by the system.
+Georgina at Gee Gardner “I started home educating my now 8-year-old again last year after she was failed by the system.
 It’s tough some days and I still get overwhelmed by it all sometimes but ultimately it’s been the best decision we’ve made.
-I home educated her during her reception year before she attended mainstream school and honestly, if I could turn back time I would never have sent her.
+I home educated her during her reception year before she attended mainstream school and honestly if I could turn back time I would never have sent her.
 It’s all about tick boxes and percentages these days and teachers have no hope of dividing themselves between 30 odd pupils that so many children are being let down.
 Home education allows us to tailor everything to suit one child which allows them to really reach their potential”

 Karen at That Lancashire Lass “We home educate because we love the freedom it gives the children to be able to direct their own learning.
-We learn through experience and are led by their interests and curiosities rather than according to the more regimented curriculum of school. “
+We learn through experience and are led by their interests and curiosities rather than according to the more regimented curriculum of the school. “

 Kelly from Kelly Anne Writer “We home educate because my children were distraught and often neglected in school.
 Now we are two years on and it’s a wonderful journey/adventure.
 We’re able to learn together and at their pace.
 It’s a wonderful world.”